StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-linux.md

 This can be done by following these steps:

 1. Head over to your Agent v1 `conf.d` directory found at the following location `/etc/sts-agent/conf.d/`.
-2. Copy each of the files in the `conf.d` directory to their respective v2 subdirectories inside the Agent v2 conf.d directory found at `/etc/stackstate-agent/conf.d/<CHECK-SUBDIRECTORY>.d/`.
+2. Copy each of the files in the `conf.d` directory to their respective v2 **subdirectories** inside the Agent v2 conf.d directory found at `/etc/stackstate-agent/conf.d/<CHECK-SUBDIRECTORY>.d/`.
-    - **DO NOT** just copy all the files from the `/etc/sts-agent/conf.d/` to `/etc/stackstate-agent/conf.d/` as Agent v2 works with a subdirectory structure.
+    - {% hint style="warning" %} **DO NOT** just copy all the files from the `/etc/sts-agent/conf.d/` to `/etc/stackstate-agent/conf.d/` as Agent v2 works with a subdirectory structure. {% endhint %}
-    - For Example, Copy the file `/etc/sts-agent/conf.d/check_1.yaml` into `/etc/stackstate-agent/conf.d/check_1.d/check_1.yaml`.
+    - For Example, If you are using **Splunk** copy the following files:
+      - `/etc/sts-agent/conf.d/splunk_topology.yaml` into `/etc/stackstate-agent/conf.d/splunk_topology.d/splunk_topology.yaml`
+      - `/etc/sts-agent/conf.d/splunk_event.yaml` into `/etc/stackstate-agent/conf.d/splunk_event.d/splunk_event.yaml`
+      - `/etc/sts-agent/conf.d/splunk_metric.yaml` into `/etc/stackstate-agent/conf.d/splunk_metric.d/splunk_metric.yaml`
+3. (Required step for **Splunk** checks)
+    - Splunk Topology
+      - Edit the check configuration file /etc/stackstate-agent/conf.d/splunk_topology.d/splunk_topology.yaml and replace all occurrences of the following items
+        - `default_polling_interval_seconds` replace with `collection_interval`
+        - `polling_interval_seconds` replace with `collection_interval`
+    - Splunk Events
+      - Edit the check configuration file /etc/stackstate-agent/conf.d/splunk_event.d/splunk_event.yaml and replace all occurrences of the following items
+        - `default_polling_interval_seconds` replace with `collection_interval`
+        - `polling_interval_seconds` replace with `collection_interval`
+    - Splunk Metrics
+      - Edit the check configuration file /etc/stackstate-agent/conf.d/splunk_metric.d/splunk_metric.yaml and replace all occurrences of the following items
+        - `default_polling_interval_seconds` replace with `collection_interval`
+        - `polling_interval_seconds` replace with `collection_interval`

 ### 5. Migrate the Agent v1 Cache